Level 2 Certificate in Supporting Teaching and Learning in Schools (QCF)

-All learners require a CRB check and to have a secure placement completing 6 hours of voluntary or paid work prior to enrolment.
+All learners require a DBS check and to have a secure placement completing 6 hours of voluntary or paid work prior to enrolment.

 There are no formal entry requirements for this qualification; however, a basic level of numeracy and literacy is required.

 To gain the qualification learners will need to achieve 24 credits from the following mandatory units, and 6 credits from a choice of optional units.

 - Safeguarding the welfare of children and young people